rumoncarter/Technology-Code-of-Practice/README.md

 System integration is important for the overall network performance and for considering your organisation’s service management.

 Service management depends on how your current infrastructure is managed, what new technology is being integrated and what the longer-term business objectives are for IT in the organisation.

 Related Guides

-List of guides on the topics of:
+List of [UK] guides on the topics of:

 ●	networking
 ●	legacy
 ●	buying technology

 10. Make better use of data

 Consider how to minimise data collection and reuse data to avoid duplication of datasets.

 To meet point 10 of the Technology Code of Practice your plans must show you’ve considered minimising data collection and duplication.

-You’ll have to explain how you’re meeting point 10 as part of the spend control process or any limitations you’ve encountered that prevented you from achieving this.
+You’ll have to explain how you’re meeting point 10 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 How minimising data collection and duplication will help your programme

 Minimising data collection and duplication will mean your project benefits from:

-●	adhering to the Government Transformation Strategy and the UK Digital Strategy ●	saving time and money by reusing open data that is already available ●	infrastructure and services that contain consistent information ●	giving your users a more consistent experience when using government services online, which builds trust ●	potentially reducing unnecessary new demands for data storage How your programme can make better use of data
+●	adhering to the Government Transformation Strategy and the UK Digital Strategy [UK] ●	saving time and money by reusing open data that is already available ●	infrastructure and services that contain consistent information ●	giving your users a more consistent experience when using government services online, which builds trust ●	potentially reducing unnecessary new demands for data storage

+How your programme can make better use of data

 When using data your obligations include:

 ●	making your data open by default, following Open Data principles when publishing data ●	making sure users of transactional services have access to data held about them - the service should clearly communicate how data will be used
-●	following the Information Commissioner’s Code of Practice for data sharing ●	conducting a Privacy Impact Assessment in line with the ICO Code of Practice when using personal data ●	anonymising personal data in accordance with the ICO Code of Practice for anonymisation ●	considering ethical issues around using data, and assessing these according to the principles of the Data Science Ethical Framework
+●	following the [UK] Information Commissioner’s Code of Practice for data sharing ●	conducting a Privacy Impact Assessment in line with the [UK] ICO Code of Practice when using personal data ●	anonymising personal data in accordance with the [UK] ICO Code of Practice for anonymisation ●	considering ethical issues around using data, and assessing these according to the principles of the [UK] Data Science Ethical Framework
-●	holding data securely and for specified purposes, in accordance with point 7 in the Digital Service Standard
+●	holding data securely and for specified purposes, in accordance with point 7 in the Service Standard

 To make better use of data consider: